 Mixbus has 2 global preferences that control automatic monitoring.
-You select the mode in Preferences->Signal Flow:
+You select the mode with the pulldown tab in Preferences->Monitoring:

-Audio Hardware Does Monitoring This option is best used with audio interfaces that have the ability to monitor the inputs to the interface.
+Record Monitoring Handled by: Audio Hardware This option is best used with audio interfaces that have the ability to monitor the inputs to the interface.
 Some interfaces come with a software application to control this while others may have a knob or button on the interface to allow direct monitoring.
 Other interfaces may need to be configured using the operating system's volume control application.
 In this case Mixbus will never automatically monitor the input, because you are going to use your hardware device to hear yourself.
 When Hardware monitoring is available, it is generally a better option because it provides lower-latency monitoring.
 However it does not allow you to hear the effect of Mixbus's processing or plugins, because you are bypassing the computer in your monitor path.

-Mixbus Does Monitoring This setting is also known as "software monitoring".
+Record Monitoring Handled by: Mixbus This setting is also known as "software monitoring".
 With this setting, when Mixbus is recording audio it will route the inputs of the record-enabled tracks through the tracks instead of playing back the previously recorded audio.
 This is best used on systems that work well with very low buffer sizes (128 at 44 or 48 kHz or 256 at 96 kHz).
 Very small buffer sizes are used to minimize the monitoring latency.

 Automatic monitoring is also affected by the "Auto Input" mode, which is found in the Transport menu.
+"Auto

-"Auto Input" is enabled by default.
+Input" is enabled by default.
 When Auto-input is enabled, then Mixbus will monitor record-armed tracks any time that you are aren't playing.